Zettlr/zettlr-docs/docs/en/core/file-list.md

 1. The currently selected directory will be on top of the list of files.
 Always.
 2. All files that are inside this directory are placed directly beneath this directory name.
-3. All subdirectories that are _inside_ this directory will always be at the bottom of the file list, i.e. _after_ the files in the selected directory.
+3. All subdirectories that are _inside_ this directory will always be at the bottom of the file list, i.e., _after_ the files in the selected directory.
 4. If directories are empty, they will be placed immediately after each other with no files in between.

 So what is important to remember is: All directories will be displayed as if they reside on the very same level; as if they weren't nested.
 To identify which directories contain which, please refer to the tree view.

-> If you do not like the "natural" sorting of Zettlr (so that 10 comes after 2), you can switch to "ASCII" sorting in the settings (so that 2 comes after 10).
+> If you do not like the "natural" sorting of Zettlr (so that 10 comes after 2), you can switch to "ASCII" sorting in the General tab of the settings dialog (so that 2 comes after 10).

 ## Actions in the file list